vaguity/case-study-test/README.md

 Deploy or host the application somewhere and create a GitHub repo for it.
 Send us a URL to the live site and your GitHub repo.

 Include some notes with your thinking about how you built the page.
 This can be included in a README or as inline comments throughout your code.
-Especially note or explain use of third-party tools and why you included them.
+Especially note and explain use of third-party tools and why you included them.

 ## Dev guidelines